Become a Counselor in South Carolina

 The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation and supervision.
 It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis and treatment.
 It is also administered by the National Board for Certified Counselors.

-South Carolina LPCs can expect to pay the following fees for their license application, renewal and examination:
+South Carolina LPCs can expect to pay the following fees for their license, application and renewal:

 LPC Application: $200